sentinel-hub/sentinelhub-qgis-plugin/README.md

 ```bash
 pip install -r requirements-dev.txt
 ```
 - Configure a path to QGIS Python environment.
-This depends on your OS and QGIS installation.
+The path depends on your OS and QGIS installation.
 Here is an example for Linux:
 ```bash
 export PYTHONPATH=/usr/lib/python3/dist-packages
 ```